Cantara/Java-Auto-Update/README.md

 1. wget http://mvnrepo.cantara.no/content/repositories/snapshots/no/cantara/jau/java-auto-update/1.0-SNAPSHOT/java-auto-update-1.0-20150731.054516-1.jar
 2. java -DconfigServiceUrl=http://localhost:7000/jau/serviceconfig/query?clientid=clientid1 -jar java-auto-update-1.0-20150731.054516-1.jar

+## Configuration

+If JAU is running behind a proxy, use the following properties
+* "http.useProxy"
+* "http.proxyPort"
+* "http.proxyHost"
+* "https.proxyHost"
+* "https.proxyPort"

 ## Develop

 Java Auto-Update depends on ConfigService, so this must be available in your maven repositories.